arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Importing publish profile_

-1. In the **Import Publish Settings** dialog box, select the **Import from a Windows Azure Web Site** option.
-If not already signed in, click the **Sign In...** button and sign in using the Microsoft account associated with your Windows Azure account.
+1. In the **Import Publish Settings** dialog box, select the **Import from a Microsoft Azure Web Site** option.
+If not already signed in, click the **Sign In...** button and sign in using the Microsoft account associated with your Microsoft Azure account.

 1. Select your Web site from the drop-down list, and then click **OK**.